neurodata/neurodata.io/content/about/funding.md

 *This work was partially supported by the National Science Foundation award DMS1712947.*

-#### Project Title: CRCNS US-German Res Prop: functional computational anatomy of the auditory cortex
+#### CRCNS US-German Res Prop: functional computational anatomy of the auditory cortex
 **1R01DC016784-01 (Ratnanather)**: 07/01/2017 - 06/30/2020
 *NIH*, $151,863